 The compressor is the heart of your refrigerator's operating system.
 For the proper functioning of the refrigeration cycle, the refrigerant must be compressed to the pressure corresponding to the saturation temperature higher than the temperature of the naturally available air or water.
 However, in the event that the refrigeration compressor is unable to reach the specific pressure required, a new compressor is needed.
-When looking for a new refrigeration compressor, take into consideration the various types, as well as the cost it takes to buy a brand new compressor.
-Equipment Exchange offers an affordable solution to replacing a refrigerator compressor that is no-longer-usable.
+When looking for a new commercial refrigerator compressor, take into consideration the various types, as well as the cost it takes to buy a brand new piece of equipment.
+Equipment Exchange offers an affordable solution to replacing a commercial refrigerator compressor that is no-longer-usable.
 We buy and sell quality used and refurbished food processing equipment, making the purchase of a food processing equipment less of a monetary deficient, while maintaining high-quality equipment needed in the food industry.

 Refrigeration compressors are used to increase the pressure and temperature of refrigerant and help in liberating the heat that is gained in the evaporator, releasing it into the atmosphere.
 As refrigeration compressors near the end of their life-span, three common things tend to happen:

-- The compressor is running continuously
+- The compressor is running continuously.

-- The refrigerator trips the circuit breaker
+- The refrigerator trips the circuit breaker.

-- The refrigerator is running loudly
+- The refrigerator is running loudly.

-The Compressor is Running Continuously
+The Commercial Refrigerator Compressor Runs Continuously

 One of the most common signs that the refrigerator's compressor is near the end, is when it begins running constantly.
 This happens when the compressor is unable to reach the needed pressure for cooling and other operating temperatures.
 This may be from not having enough refrigerant in the system, or the compressor's valves may be failing and will need to be replaced.